XPRIZE/GLEXP-Team-RoboTutor-RoboTutor/LOCALIZE.md

 3. Replace the images in [story](https://github.com/XPRIZE/GLEXP-Team-RoboTutor-EnglishAssets/tree/master/English_StoriesAudio/assets/story/en) folder with localized images.

 ### 2. Instructions
-Instructions available under [English_TutorAudio](https://github.com/XPRIZE/GLEXP-Team-RoboTutor-EnglishAssets/tree/master/English_TutorAudio/assets/audio/en) folder need to be localized.
+Replace the available instructions under [English_TutorAudio](https://github.com/XPRIZE/GLEXP-Team-RoboTutor-EnglishAssets/tree/master/English_TutorAudio/assets/audio/en) folder with localized audio.

 ### 3. Game content
 Game content is available under [assets/tutors](https://github.com/XPRIZE/GLEXP-Team-RoboTutor-RoboTutor/tree/master/app/src/main/assets/tutors) folder.
-In order to localize the game content, the JSON files available in aforementioned folder need to be updated.
+In order to localize the game content, the JSON files available in aforementioned folder (assets/tutor) need to be updated.

 ### 4. Speech Recognition
-For speech recognition module, CMUSphinx library is being used.
+PocketSphinx library is being used for speech recognition.
 Replace the speech recognition models available in [models](https://github.com/XPRIZE/GLEXP-Team-RoboTutor-RoboTutor/tree/master/comp_listener/src/main/assets/sync/models) folder with localized models.
-(**Note:** Speech recognition models for the languages supported by CMUSphinx can be found [here](https://cmusphinx.github.io/wiki/download/).)
+Languages supported by PocketSphinx can be found [here](https://cmusphinx.github.io/wiki/download/).
+Replace the contents in [models](https://github.com/XPRIZE/GLEXP-Team-RoboTutor-RoboTutor/tree/master/comp_listener/src/main/assets/sync/models) folder with a supported language.

 ### 5. Handwriting Recognition
-For handwriting recognition module, LipiTk toolkit is being used.
+LipiTk toolkit is being used for handwriting recognition.
 Replace the modules in [comp_ltkplus](https://github.com/XPRIZE/GLEXP-Team-RoboTutor-RoboTutor/tree/master/comp_ltkplus) folder with localized modules.
-(**Note:** Handwriting recognition models for the languages supported by LipiTk toolkit can be found [here](http://lipitk.sourceforge.net/lipi-toolkit.htm).)
+Languages supported by LipiTk toolkit can be found [here](http://lipitk.sourceforge.net/resources.htm).
+Replace the contents in [comp_ltkplus](https://github.com/XPRIZE/GLEXP-Team-RoboTutor-RoboTutor/tree/master/comp_ltkplus) with a supported language.

 ### 6. Font
 Replace the fonts in [fonts](https://github.com/XPRIZE/GLEXP-Team-RoboTutor-RoboTutor/tree/master/comp_ltkplus/src/main/assets/fonts) folder with the fonts that support your target localization language.
-(**Note:** Ensure that the new font files have the same name as the existing font file names.)
+Ensure that the new font files have the same name as the existing font file names so that the application can pick it up.